Agent reads its configuration files from:

 /var/log/messages).
 You can also use

 journalctl -u glouton -fto see the last logs.

 docker logsfor Docker images

-After the configuration change, you need to restart the agent (using
+After the configuration change, the agent will reload automatically.
+You can

 systemctl restart glouton or

-Agent is stateful.
-It keeps in a state file some information specific to the server which run it.
-For example its registration ID, the metrics seen and the metrics registered with Bleemeo Cloud platform.
+The agent is stateful.
+It keeps in a state some information specific to the server which runs it.
+For example its registration ID, the metrics seen and the metrics registered with the Bleemeo Cloud platform.

 - a static state file that

 stores static information on the agent (like its credentials for the Bleemeo

 Cloud platform).
 It is usually stored in